-virgin pine nut oil, peptic ulcers and gastritis
+virgin Siberian pine nut oil and gastrointestinal health

 1. What is Extra virgin

-pine nut oil (EVPO)?
+Siberian pine nut oil (EVSPO)?
 Is it safe to use?

 Most pine nuts contain a fairly large amount